A summary of shared EV charge points for heavy vehicles (eHGVs) in the UK

 Reportedly the first HGV charging station to open in the UK, the evpointuk charge point at Rivington Services – the southbound motorway service area (MSA) on the M61 between Preston and Manchester – is open for business.

-In Selby, North Yorkshire, is a Voltloader site which the company intends to open for public charging in the second half of 2025.
+In Selby, North Yorkshire, is a Voltloader site which the company intends to open for public charging.

 In Warrington and Sheffield, Aegis Energy is set to build a charging hub for HGVs, capable of powering over 40 trucks.
 The hubs are two of 30 that the company are planning to open by the end of 2030.
 Construction of one of the 30 sites will begin this year, due to open in 2026 (though which site, has not yet been published).